 knock-la.com/nury-martinez-la28-olympics-sepulveda-basin-rams/.

-After our advocacy committee vote, the Board of Public Works voted to support a contract for work on the Sepulveda Basin.
+After our advocacy committee vote, the Board of Public Works voted to support a contract with Geosyntec for work on the Sepulveda Basin.
 See a letter from the San Fernando Valley Climate Reality Project to Councilmember Raman's office here expressing concerns about that contract.

 The San Fernando Valley Climate Reality Project and The River Project worked with Councilmember Raman's office to draft a motion directing the Bureau of Engineering (BOE) to re-scope the contract as necessary to ensure that it is aligned with the goals expressed in the resolution.